HistacomUnity/Histacom2-old/README.md

 ## The remake of the original hacking simulator!
 TimeHACK is a C# version of the PC game Histacom, released by 12padams in 2010.
 Here are some of our goals:
 * Get TimeHACK to the same playable state that Histacom's in and beyond.
-* Write a new engine and make an API so that you can easily develop your own applications.
+* Add more applications to the operating systems.
-* Get HTML working
+* Get HTML working.

 ## Building
 TimeHACK is currently being developed in Microsoft Visual Studio 2017.
 Visual Studio 2015 has also been proven to work.
 If you are using a different IDE, please do so with caution.
 We cannot guarantee the stability of other IDEs.